 /usr/local/madlib/bin/madpack -s madlib -p postgres -c [email protected]/nyc_data install

-Now we can make use of MADlib's library to analyze our taxicab dataset.
-Here, we will train an ARIMA model to predict the price of a ride from JFK to Times Square at a given time.
+Now you can make use of MADlib's library to analyze the taxicab dataset.
+Here, you can train an ARIMA model to predict the price of a ride from JFK to Times Square at a given time.

 Let's look at the

 rides_price table.
 The